ToucanToco/backtechtest/README.md

-# Back test for technical interview.
+# Backend test for technical interview.

 Your objective is to build a short API that will allow Toucan app developpers to get data from a mongo database.
 The queries are